UMich-CURLY/ASV_perception/README.md

 * pose_topic - the name of the pose topic to subscribe to
 * num_classes - number of semantic classes

-* For now, the semantic_classes, their colors, and LiDAR-camera intrinsic-extrinisics are all specified in EndtoEnd/Segmentation/utils.py
+* For now, the semantic_classes, their colors, Grounded-SAM2 inputs, and LiDAR-camera intrinsic-extrinisics are all specified in EndtoEnd/Segmentation/utils.py

 * grid_size, min_bound, max_bound, voxel_sizes - parameters for convbki layer
 * model_path - saved weights for convbki layer